lucianopereira86/Luciano-Pereira-Blog/content/posts/creating-a-net-core-3-web-api-with-swagger.md

 ---
-title: Creating a .Net Core 3 web API with Swagger
+title: .Net Core 3  Web API - Part 1 - Swagger
-date: '2019-10-10T22:07:19-03:00'
+date: '2019-10-12T23:30:19-03:00'
 categories:
   - Net Core
 tags:
   - Net Core
-  - Swagger
-  - Visual Studio 2019
 keywords:
-  - programming
-  - coding
-  - development
   - Net Core
   - Swagger
   - Visual Studio 2019
 autoThumbnailImage: true
 thumbnailImagePosition: top
 thumbnailImage: /images/uploads/titulo.jpg
-coverImage: ''
+coverImage: /images/uploads/titulo.jpg
 ---
 ![titulo](/images/uploads/titulo.jpg)

+In this series, I will explain how to create a .Net Core 3 web API connected with a database and deployed to a remote server.
+The first step is to integrate it with Swagger by using the Swashbuckle package.
 The full example can be downloaded in this GitHub repository: [NetCore3-Swagger](https://github.com/lucianopereira86/NetCore3-Swagger).

 ## Technologies